Naseeha-O/Banknote-Classification-Project/README.md

 South African banknote classification using image processing and machine learning.

 **Created by:**
--Caitlin Fogg
+1. Caitlin Fogg
--Tarika Sukdeoa
+2. Tarika Sukdeoa
--Naseeha Osman
+3. Naseeha Osman

 ## Dataset download:
 Due to file size limit, the dataset is hosted on Google Drive.